-Things to do in Pondicherry
+Things to do in Pondicherry:

-Basilica of the Sacred Heart of Jesus
+4. Basilica of the Sacred Heart of Jesus

 The Basilica is located in the Southern Boulevard of Pondicherry, on the MG Road, and is an example of Gothic architecture.
 The 100-year old church has numerous stand-out features.
 Some of these features include stained glass windows, walls adorned with terracotta motifs and twin spires and a sparkling interiors.
 Come here during mid-morning to enjoy some quiet time to introspect inside the church.

-Sri Aurobindo Ashram
+5. Sri Aurobindo Ashram

-Sir Aurobindo, after retiring from politics, settled down here with a bunch of followers and started a spiritual movement.
-His remains, along with those of Mother, his spiritual partner, are raid to rest here at the ashram.
+Sir Aurobindo, after retiring from politics, settled down in Pondicherry with a bunch of followers and started a spiritual movement.
+His remains, along with those of Mother, his spiritual partner, are laid to rest here at the ashram.
 Devotees and tourists line up outside the ashram to pay homage to him.
 The people at the ashram are extremely particular about maintaining silence and request all visitors to turn off their cellphones.
 Once inside, you can visit the samadhi (tomb) and sit in the ashram courtyards.
 It's a peaceful place with gentle breeze and only the sounds are those of birds chirping.
 There is also a book store where you can get more information about the ashram, Auroville and the founders of both.
 The ashram premises can be identified by the distinct gray walls.

 Auroville is a universal town where people from all over the world live together in harmony.
 The concept of Auroville was conceived by the Mother in the 1930s.
 In 1966 UNESCO passed a unanimous resolution commending it as a project of importance to the future of humanity, thereby giving their full encouragement.
-On 28th February 1968 some 5,000 people assembled near the banyan tree at the center of the future township for an inauguration ceremony attended by representatives of 124 nations.
+On 28th February 1968 some 5,000 people assembled near the banyan tree at the centre of the future township for an inauguration ceremony attended by representatives of 124 nations.
 The representatives brought with them some soil from their homeland, to be mixed in a white marble- clad, lotus-shaped urn, now sited at the focal point of the Amphitheater.

 Serenity beach can be found on the way to Auroville, as you exit from the city.
 It's a petite beach with white sand and plenty of rocks.
 Besides, the beach is usually deserted.
 The only people you might encounter on the beach are the surfers from the Kallayali Surf School or curious explorers like you.
 It's imperative for me to mention that if you feel adventurous, sign up for surf lessons at the Kallayali Surf School which is located at serenity beach.
 You can go for 2 or 3 sessions, depending on how long you're staying in Pondicherry.
 An added bonus is that you get bragging rights and killer pictures !